Governors State University College of Arts and Sciences

 Classroom Etiquette: (Top)

-This is an upper-division course and students are expected to comport themselves in a manner similar to behavior standards in the workplace.
+Students are expected to comport themselves in a manner similar to behavior standards in the workplace.
 Please remember to silence your phones and pagers and put them away for the class (except for times when their use is appropriate).

 Please observe these rules carefully.
 Infractions will result in lost points.